s0md3v/Photon/README.md

 #### Flexible
 Control timeout, delay, add seeds, exclude URLs matching a regex pattern and other cool stuff.
-The extensive range of [options](https://github.com/s0md3v/Photon/wiki/Usage) provided by Photon lets you crawl the web exactly the way you want.\
+The extensive range of [options](https://github.com/s0md3v/Photon/wiki/Usage) provided by Photon lets you crawl the web exactly the way you want.

 #### Genius
 Photon's smart thread management & refined logic gives you top notch performance.\
 Still, crawling can be resource intensive but Photon has some tricks up it's sleeves.
 You can fetch URLs archived by [archive.org](https://archive.org/) to be used as seeds by using `--wayback` option.\
-In Ninja Mode which can be accessed by `--ninja`, 3 online services are used to make requests to the target on your behalf.\
+In Ninja Mode which can be accessed by `--ninja`, 4 online services are used to make requests to the target on your behalf.\
 So basically, now you have 4 clients making requests to the same server simultaneously which gives you a speed boost if you have a slow connection, minimizes the risk of connection reset as well as delays requests from a single client.

 #### Plugins